redhat-developer/vscode-rsp-ui/README.md

    These settings are valid for all servers

    * `"id"` - id server (read-only field, it cannot be changed)
    * `"args.override.boolean"` - allow to override program and vm arguments if set to true.
-The first time this flag is set to true and the server is started, two other parameters will be generated "vm.args.override.string" and "program.args.override.string".
+The first time this flag is set to true and the server is started, two other parameters will be generated "args.vm.override.string" and "args.program.override.string".
    * `"server.home.dir"` - the path where the server runtime is stored (read-only field, it cannot be changed)
    * `"deployables"` - the list of deployables.
 It contains all informations related to each deployable.
    * `"server.autopublish.enabled"` - Enable the autopublisher